woohyeonjo/pagetranslator-vue/README.md

 ## Bug

-- The function does not work if you press the button several times quickly.
+- ~~The function does not work if you press the button several times quickly.~~
-  - I think it's a function synchronization problem or DOM tree's rendering problem.
-I would appreciate it if you gave me a hint.
+  - ~~I think it's a function synchronization problem or DOM tree's rendering problem.
+I would appreciate it if you gave me a hint.~~
+  - This problem was solved by adding a spinner to setTimeout.
 <br>

 ## License